Logiqx/covid-stats/docs/README.md

 ## Analysis and Reports

+You can find a selection of my COVID-19 insights shared on Twitter:

+- [Popular Tweets](twitter.md) - links to my tweets relating to COVID-19

+You can find some of my video analysis on YouTube, mainly during the autumn of 2020:

+- [The Data Guy](https://www.youtube.com/channel/UC5ZYmsNjBqZSG9efLz_33eQ) - collection of videos showing real-time analysis, typically around 11 minutes long

-Here's a list of some of my studies and articles relating COVID-19 in England and the UK:
+Here are some of my studies and articles relating COVID-19 in England and the UK:

 - [Daily Trends for England](daily-trends/README.md) - Every few days